minkphp/docs/en/index.rst

 .. note::

-  As you can see, the first argument to the session (``$driver``) is just a simple driver instance, which we created in previous chapter.
+  As you can see, the first argument to the session (``$driver``) is just a simple driver instance, which we created in the previous chapter.

 ``start()`` call is required in order to configure the browser emulator or controller to be fully functional.